Polycategorical Constructions for Unitary Supermaps of Arbitrary Dimension: Preliminary Material

-However, because polycategories can only be connected one leg at a time, there is no composition rule in the definition of a polycategory, which allows to give meaning to the following diagram which would require the possibility to compose along more than one wire at-once, creating cycles Indeed such a diagram should not be allowed since when combined with the structure of enrichment, it may be used to produce time loops as intuitively represented by the following diagram These observations point us towards the following goal, define supermaps for abstract symmetric monoidal categories in a way that allows us to freely construct a polycategorical enriched semantics for them, so that supermaps on abstract symmetric monodial categories may be composed in complex ways whilst guaranteeing that time-loops never be formed.
+Because polycategories can only be connected one leg at a time, there is no composition rule in the definition of a polycategory, which allows to give meaning to the following diagram which would require the possibility to compose along more than one wire at-once, creating cycles Such a cyclic diagram at the level of supermaps should not be allowed since when combined with the structure of enrichment, it could be used to produce time loops within the underlying category as intuitively represented by the following diagram These observations point us towards the following goal for constructions of higher-order transformations in quantum theory, the construction of a polycategory which enriched the symmetric monoidal structure of the category it is intended to act upon.
+Constructions for supermaps on abstract symmetric monodial categories which fit within goal may then be composed in complex ways whilst guaranteeing that time-loops never be formed.